Food lovers, rejoice!

 List of measures we’ll be taking to serve our guests in person

 - Before each tour, the tour guide will proceed to a safe and health briefing with all the information on how to comply with basic infection prevention and control precautions.

-- In Portugal, masks are no longer mandatory on the streets.
-However, masks must still be worn in all enclosed spaces.
+- In Portugal, masks are no longer mandatory on the streets, bars or restaurants.
+However, masks must still be worn in public transportation.